MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/navigation-options-for-sharepoint-online.md

 Navigation provider configuration can significantly impact performance for the entire site, and careful consideration must be taken to pick a navigation provider and configuration that scales effectively for the requirements of a SharePoint site.
 There are two out-of-the-box navigation providers, as well as custom navigation implementations.

-The first option, [**Structural navigation**](#using-structural-navigation-in-sharepoint-online), is the recommended navigation option in SharePoint Online for classic Sharepoint sites, if you turn on structural navigation caching for your site.
+The first option, [**Structural navigation**](#using-structural-navigation-in-sharepoint-online), is the recommended navigation option in SharePoint Online for classic Sharepoint sites, **if you turn on structural navigation caching for your site**.
 This navigation provider displays the navigation items below the current site, and optionally the current site and its siblings.
 It provides additional capabilities such as security trimming and site structure enumeration.
 If caching is disabled, this will negatively impact performance and scalability, and may be subject to throttling.

 The second option, [**Managed (Metadata) navigation**](#using-managed-navigation-and-metadata-in-sharepoint-online), represents navigation items using a Managed Metadata term set.
 We recommend that security trimming be disabled unless required.
 Security trimming is enabled as a secure-by-default setting for this navigation provider; however, many sites do not require the overhead of security trimming since navigation elements often are consistent for all users of the site.
 With the recommended configuration to disable security trimming, this navigation provider does not require enumerating site structure and is highly scalable with acceptable performance impact.